LassoSoft/LassoGuide/lasso_guide_source/operations/protocols-pipes.rst

    "false" if a connection cannot be made.
 It will return faster than that in cases where the indicated server is not on the network or has no server listening on the indicated port.
-This timeout is more likely to be hit when connecting to a server which is available but under heavy load and not processing new connections in a timely manner.
+This timeout is more likely to be hit when connecting to a server that is available but under heavy load and not processing new connections in a timely manner.
 This timeout value can be tailored for the expected network conditions.
 A value of "-1" indicates no timeout.